imathome/Wizzpa/readme.md

 Service Availability

-* The service functions on all iOS devices - (including the simulator)
+* The service functions on all iOS devices - (including the simulator) and MacOSX

-* The service will be released shortly for MacOSX

 * The service will be ported to Windows and Android devices shortly